ospray/hdospray/doc/compilation.md

 The plugin should now be in `<usd install directory>/plugin/usd/hdOSPRay`

-## Compiling HdOSPRay on Windows
+## Compiling OSPRay for Hydra on Windows

 Windows support of USD is experimental.
-We have not tested HdOSPRay with it, so use at your own risk.
+We have not tested OSPRay for Hydra with it, so use at your own risk.